 Date Action Fall Semester Week 1 Submit, if necessary, course syllabi for classes being taught during this semester using the syllabi template located in Appendix J. This would also be an ideal time to review the course objectives (aka learning outcomes) to determine their appropriateness.
 All course objectives need to be written to reflect a performance, condition and criterion.
 Please contact the Chair of the Student Learning Assessment Committee and/or refer to the Student Learning Assessment Model document should you need assistance writing measureable course objectives.
-All updated syllabi should be submitted to Tom Morris at tomm@mesalands.edu.
+All updated syllabi should be submitted to the Curriculum Committee in care of Dr. Kaatz at philipk@mesalands.edu for approval.
 Last day of semester Submit a completed MCC Faculty Outcomes Assessment Narrative Form for each course that you taught.
 You will also need to submit the results of your general education competency assessments using the appropriate rubric reporting forms.
 All forms need to be submitted to Tom Morris at tomm@mesalands.edu.